kiranpoojary/ml_learning/README.md

 # ml_learning
-all ML model with practice and a small project for demonstartion of ML usage.
+all ML model practice codes and a small project for demonstartion of ML usage.